jac459/metadriver/TUTORIALS.md

 #### itemlabel
 A fixed label here.
 #### itemimage
-Url for the thumbnail beign displayed, we use the IconURL given by my TV.
+Url for the thumbnail being displayed, we use the IconURL given by my TV.
 #### itemaction
-Here is the name of the next feeder performing the action, in our case, ProgramSet.
+Here is the name of the next Feeder performing the action, in our case, ProgramSet.
 #### evalwrite
 Here is our old friend evalwrite.
 It will be activated when we click on the line.
 Here it will help to persist the packagename.
 Because the packagename is used as an argument for the action we want to trigger.
 #### action feeder
-Action feeder is not really a feeder but the action triggered when we click on an item on the list.
+Action Feeder is not really a Feeder but the action triggered when we click on an item on the list.
-In our case you see the following command. http://$MyTVIP:6095/controller?action=startapp&type=packagename&packagename=$PackageName You can recognised the $PackageName we have used.
+In our case you see the following command. http://$MyTVIP:6095/controller?action=startapp&type=packagename&packagename=$PackageName You can recognise the $PackageName we have used.
 It will basically start the application in my TV we have choosen.

 ### Tutorial Step 5 - Advanced List component.

-This tutorial is essentially focuing on the list component.
-In order to do that, we will use a device you can actually really use yourself: the neeo brain.
+This tutorial-step is essentially focusing on the list component.
+In order to do that, we will use a device you can actually really use yourself: the Neeo Brain.
-So basically the code we will look at is just a brain explorer able to trigger receipt directly.
+So basically the code we will look at is just a Brain explorer able to trigger a recipe directly.

 https://www.youtube.com/watch?v=76BTjlOiIHk